carsomyr/rbenv-bundler/README.md

 **0.93** (May 4, 2012)

+* Fix issue [#19](https://github.com/carsomyr/rbenv-bundler/issues/19), where a
+  crash would result from rbenv Ruby profiles not being updated to reflect the removal of a Ruby.
+The `rehash.rb` script now checks the recency of the `~/.rbenv/versions` directory instead of rbenv Ruby directories to determine if Rubies have been added or removed.
 * Fix issue [#17](https://github.com/carsomyr/rbenv-bundler/issues/17), where
   the `rehash.rb` script would attempt to parse empty child process output when building rbenv Ruby profiles.
 Such situations are now detected and skipped.